Situps during Pregnancy

 An examination by a qualified health care provider is required

 for proper diagnosis and rehabilitation prescription.
-You are
+Ask your

-advised to ask your general physician for a referral to see an
+general physician for a referral to see an orthopedic surgeon

 Exercise Participation Questionnaire